Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Let the stepping stone cure for at least another 24 hours before placing it in the garden.
 If the concrete stepping stones have not cured thoroughly, it will crack when you step on it.

-Plastic concrete stepping stone molds are inexpensive, available in various shapes & sizes, and available online and at most craft stores.
+- Reusable concrete stepping stone molds are inexpensive, available in various shapes and sizes.
+They should be available online and at most craft stores.

 "Fossil" Dino Print